binafy/laravel-score/README.md

 ### Count Scores

-For get count of scores of one scoreable, you can use `getScoresCount()` method:
+To get the total number of scores for a model:

 ```php
 $photo->getScoresCount(): int;